A Dreams a Dream

-"A Dreams a Dream" (no apostrophe in "Dreams"[sic]) is a song by British musical collective Soul II Soul, released in 1990 by 10 Records as the second single from the collective's second album, Vol. II: 1990 – A New Decade (1990).
+"A Dreams a Dream" (no apostrophe in "Dreams"[sic]) is a song by British musical collective Soul II Soul, released in April 1990 by 10 Records as the second single from the collective's second album, Vol. II: 1990 – A New Decade (1990).
 The song features American-born British singer Victoria Wilson-James and received favorable reviews from music critics.
 It was written by Jazzie B and Simon Law, and produced by the first with Nellee Hooper.
-"A Dreams a Dream" was successful all over Europe, reaching number-one in Greece and the top 10 in Finland, Italy, the Netherlands, Norway and the UK.
-Additionally, it was a top-20 hit in Austria, Belgium, West Germany, Ireland, Sweden and Switzerland.
-Outside Europe, it peaked at number three on the Billboard Dance Club Songs chart in the US, number eight in New Zealand and number 27 in Australia.
+The song reached number one in Greece, number six on the UK Singles Chart and was a top-10 hit also in Finland, Italy, Luxembourg, the Netherlands and Norway.

 Critical reception

 Alex Henderson from AllMusic described the song as "haunting".
 Bill Coleman from Billboard magazine named it one of the "special moments" from Vol. II: 1990 – A New Decade.
 He also called it a "seductive, sleaze-speed club track with house overtones [that] is (gratefully) less derivative of previous efforts.
 Vocals by Victoria Wilson-James excite."
 Ernest Hardy from Cash Box complimented its "operatic touch".
 Ian Gittins from Melody Maker wrote, "It's no 'Back to Life', never so entrancing or alluring, but still there's that loping, dance-compulsory beat which lets them get away with anything before Jazzie muzzles in to growl his hopeful, dreamy creed."
 David Giles from Music Week stated, "All the trademarks are there — shuffling rhythm, sweeping strings and wailing female vocals — and these should ensure another substantial hit for Jazzie B and his crew."

 A reviewer from The Network Forty described it as "Jazzy B's soul-jazz-African-operatic single".
 Paolo Hewitt from NME remarked Wilson-James' "operatic technique".
 Davydd Chong from Record Mirror felt that only one track from the album, 'A Dreams a Dream', "warded off the bite of the critic, with a garland of garlic and a majestic arrangement."
 Tom Doyle from Smash Hits complimented the singer's voice as "marvellous".
 Adam Higginbotham from Select viewed the song as "insubstantial fluff".
 Steven Daly from Spin concluded, "'Dream' won't dictate this summer's tempo the way 'Movin did last year, but this gentle house sway will nonetheless build a little birdhouse in your soul.
 (In case you were concerned, yes, Jazzie manages to stop by for his usual lecture.)"